derveror/PixysOS-Xiaomi-Mi-Mix-2S/README.md

 ```
 WARNING: THIS IS CUSTOM FIRMWARE, WHICH VOIDS THE WARRANTY OF YOUR DEVICE.
 I AM NOT RESPONSIBLE FOR ANY HARDWARE FAILURES, LOSS OF DATA OR EXPLOSIONS.
 USE AT YOUR OWN RISK.
-BUGS AND PERFORMANCE ISSUES MAY ARISE COMPARED TO PREVIOUS VERSIONS
+BUGS AND PERFORMANCE ISSUES MAY ARISE COMPARED TO PREVIOUS VERSIONS OF ANDROID
 ```

 # Download Link